Danny Moon: Storylines

 Danny Moon first arrives in Albert Square - the community of Walford, a fictionalized borough in East London - in late December 2004, along with his older brother Jake (Joel Beckett).
 Their second cousin, Alfie (Shane Richie) is not happy to see them since, they are always in trouble - as evident when it quickly turns out that Alfie had previously taken the blame for their crimes and went to prison for three years for credit card fraud.
 He nevertheless allows Jake and Danny to stay at his house in exchange for helping him and his younger brother Spencer (Christopher Parker) look after their grandmother, Nana (Hilda Braid).

 It soon transpires that Danny and Jake are henchmen who work for their crime boss Johnny Allen (Billy Murray), who recently ordered them to deliver a package on his behalf; this was unsuccessful due to Danny's incompetence and Jake later uncovering drugs in the package.
 Johnny soon arrives in Walford to confront the brothers over the situation, and they are forced to explain the drugs in the package.
 After ordering them to remain in Walford for further examination of their progress, Johnny arranges for Jake and Danny to work for the square's gangland kingpin - Andy Hunter (Michael Higgs).

 Their efforts to impress Johnny by working for Andy grow difficult when the latter sparks a feud with the brothers, with Danny particularly clashing with Andy on several occasions.
 This continues when it is publicly alleged that Andy has organized the death of his employee Paul Trueman (Gary Beadle), to which Danny tauntingly probes Andy regarding his inability to cover up his tracks.
 Andy later plans to get revenge on Danny by roping him in his scheme to defraud Johnny out of his £750,000 and deceiving him into believing that both Jake and Johnny view him as weak, further asserting that Danny's contribution would change Johnny's viewpoint on him instead of Jake.
 He reluctantly agrees and helps Andy in his scheme, after which Andy betrays Danny by leaving him behind.
 However, Andy's scheme fails when Johnny intercepts his plan and kills Andy by throwing him off a motorway bridge.
 The next day, Danny learns about Andy's death and - deducing that Johnny killed him - becomes paranoid that Johnny will kill him next.
 His attempts to calm down over the situation lead to Danny having a brief relationship with Andy's estranged wife, Sam Mitchell (Kim Medcalf).
 Later on, Danny is enraged when Johnny fires him for incompetence and steals his business idea to expand his nightclub - Scarlet.
-In retaliation, he sets fire to Johnny's house and uses the incident to try and prove to Johnny how he should be taken more seriously.
+In retaliation, he sets fire to Johnny's house and uses the incident to try to prove to Johnny how he should be taken more seriously.